On this page you can read useful advice relating to private pumping station adoption process:

 Will the station look different?

-We will try to make minimal changes to the look of your station; however in some circumstances we will need to carry out work which may result in changes to the stations appearance.
+We will try to make minimal changes to the look of the station; in some circumstances however we will need to carry out work which may result in changes to the stations appearance.

 How can I get in contact?